Eggers ImagesPhotographer Male Costa Mesa, California, US

 I've taught modeling and I've done a lot of model coaching, so dedication and dependability are more important than experience.

-Models are frequently responsible for their own hair, makeup and wardrobe.
-Is so, arrive hair and makeup ready.
+On test shoots and trade shoots, models are frequently responsible for their own hair, makeup and wardrobe.
+If so, arrive hair and makeup ready.
 Unless we've discussed a specific concept that requires specialized makeup, makeup should generally be light.
 (Avoid heavy pageant-style makeup.)

 Bring a touch-up make-up case, a brush, a beach towel and some comfortable flip flops or sandals (when shooting on location).